id/emqx-docs/en_US/observability/alarms.md

 ::: tip

-Depending on the severance and impacts on the system, alarms can have 3 levels:
+Depending on the severity and impacts on the system, alarms can have 3 levels:

 - **Error**: Errors caused by user presets.
 The client can perceive the error and retry.